slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 - **rule_json** (Text, required): JSON configuration defining content selection rules
 - **created_at** (DateTime(timezone=True), required): Record creation timestamp

-BroadcastTemplateBlock has a many-to-one relationship with BroadcastTemplate.
+ScheduleTemplateBlock has a many-to-one relationship with BroadcastTemplate.
 Multiple blocks can exist within a single template to define complex programming patterns.

 ## Execution model

-ScheduleService consumes BroadcastTemplateBlock records to determine content selection rules for specific time periods.
+ScheduleService consumes ScheduleTemplateBlock records to determine content selection rules for specific time periods.
 When generating schedules, ScheduleService:

 1. Identifies the active template for a channel and date via BroadcastScheduleDay
 2. Retrieves all blocks for that template